ibexa/documentation-developer/docs/guide/persistence_cache.md

 Notes:

-- Currently in case of transactions this is handled by clearing all cache on rollback, so avoid using rollbacks as part of your normal application logic flow.
-For instance if you connect to third party service and it frequently fails, make sure to re-try several times, and if that does not help, consider making the logic async by design.
 - [Cache tagging](https://symfony.com/doc/current/components/cache/cache_invalidation.html#using-cache-tags) is used in
   order to allow clearing cache by alternative indexes.
   For instance tree operations or changes to Content Types are examples of operations that also need to invalidate content cache by tags.
 - Search is not defined as persistence and the queries themselves are not planned to be cached as they are too complex by design (full text, facets, etc.).
-  Use [Solr](solr.md) which caches this for you to improve scale, and to offload your database.
+  Use [Solr](solr.md) which caches this for you to improve scale/performance, and to offload your database.

-*For further details on which calls are cached or not, and where/how to contribute additional caches, see the [source](https://github.com/ezsystems/ezpublish-kernel/tree/master/eZ/Publish/Core/Persistence/Cache).*
+*For further details on which calls are cached or not, see details in Symfony Web DebugToolbar which has info on cache use in two places:
+- Symfony Cache tab: For Symfomnhy Cache itself, shows cache lookups to cache backends.
+- eZ Platform tab: Shows calls made to database backend, and if they are cached or not

+If you'd like to see where/how to contribute additional caches, see the [source code](https://github.com/ezsystems/ezpublish-kernel/tree/master/eZ/Publish/Core/Persistence/Cache).*

 ## Persistence cache configuration